U0256

 • 7

-Module B not programmed after replacement.
+FCIM not programmed or configured after replacement.

 Symptoms drivers notice

-MIL or comfort-system warning illuminated.
+MIL or an infotainment/body warning indicator illuminated.

-No powertrain, safety, or emissions system effects.
+No powertrain, braking, or emissions system effects.

 How to diagnose U0256